msilabben/cnapp-module-3-infrastructure/tasks/part-3.md

 Save these variables.

-Now go to your forked Module 2 repo and create the Environment variable `dev`.
+Now go to your forked Module 2 repo and create the Environment `dev`.
 Use the outputted variables or identify manually in the Azure portal to fill inn the following Environment variables into `dev`:

 - `ACR_NAME`: <???>